menu

 • It uncovers issues that other tests miss out on.

-DAST can find problems other testing methods may miss, such as authentication or server configuration issues, because it operates at the black box level without relying on source code access.
+DAST can find problems that other testing methods may miss, such as authentication or server configuration issues, because it operates at the black box level without relying on source code access.

 To maintain the efficiency of these benefits, DAST demands ongoing monitoring, which can become time-intensive.